me-no-dev/ESPAsyncWebServer/README.md

 - Added all flavors of `binary()`, `text()`, `binaryAll()` and `textAll()` in `AsyncWebSocket`
 - Added `setCloseClientOnQueueFull(bool)` which can be set on a client to either close the connection or discard messages but not close the connection when the queue is full
 - [#29](https://github.com/mathieucarbou/ESPAsyncWebServer/pull/29) ([@vortigont](https://github.com/vortigont)): Some websocket code cleanup
+- Use `-D DEFAULT_MAX_WS_CLIENTS` to change the number of allows WebSocket clients and use `cleanupClients()` to help cleanup resources about dead clients

 ## Documentation